 Can I recover compensation for a single-car accident?

 Even a single-vehicle wreck might not necessarily be the driver’s fault.
 If external factors such as a defective car part or a dangerous pothole or should drop-off played a role, then the company or government agency responsible would also be liable for your damages and losses.

 What do I do if the driver who hit me was uninsured?

 You might be able to file an uninsured motorist claim with your own insurance.
 This might not cover everything, however, so if it’s viable, you could also file a personal injury lawsuit against the other driver directly.

 Consult with a Scottsdale Auto Wreck Attorney

 Getting injured in an auto collision that was caused by someone else’s poor judgment means that you’re entitled to compensation for your damages and losses.
 Don’t make the mistake of allowing an insurance company to tell you what your claim is worth, however.
-Instead, work with Wagner Law and let us help you arrive at a full assessment of your case’s true value.
+Instead, work with The Injury Law Group and let us help you arrive at a full assessment of your case’s true value.

 We know automobile accident law, and we can help you get the compensation you need and deserve.
 To schedule a free, no-obligation case evaluation with Our lawyer, a Scottsdale car accident lawyer, give our office a call at 602-456-4166 or complete the contact form on this page.